Canterbury Historical and Archaeological Society was established in 1920 'to encourage the study of

 the history and antiquities of the City of Canterbury and surroundings and to preserve the architectural features and characteristics of the City.'
 Its original name of Canterbury Archaeological Society was extended in 2011 to include wider Historical aspects.
 This served to emphasise that its remit covers all aspects of the history and development of Canterbury City.

 Our president is the Lord Mayor of Canterbury.
-Our Vice President is Lawrence Lyle MBE.
+Our Vice President is Professor Paul Bennett MBE.

 Currently, our principal activities are: